ddadaal/ddadaal.me/README.md

 # run production build
 yarn run build

-# **After build**, serve the production build
+# **After build**, serve the production build locally
 yarn run serveProd
 ```

 Notice that a dependency **sharp** needs to pull [prebuilt binaries from GitHub releases](https://github.com/lovell/sharp-libvips/releases) during installation.
 However, GitHub hosts release files on AWS, which is blocked in China.
 Failure to download these files will cause failure in installation and following steps.

-To successfully download these files, follow these steps:
+Thankfully, according to [the official docs](http://sharp.pixelplumbing.com/en/stable/install/#pre-compiled-libvips-binaries), we can change the base url for this file.
+With the help of python 3's `http.server` module, we can start a local http server and serve the file from local by the following steps:

-1. Download the file yourself
+1. Download the file yourself and place the file into a directory
-2. Upload the file into a cloud service (I use qiniu storage) and get the URL, which needs to be accessible from Internet
+2. Run `python -m http.server {port} --bind {url}` and keep it running until the installation completes.
-3. Set the environment variable `SHARP_DIST_BASE_URL` to the URL without the filename itself
+3. Set the environment variable `SHARP_DIST_BASE_URL` to `http://{url}:{port}`
-4. Disable your proxy! (**important** if you are using shadowsocks)
 5. `yarn install` and you are ready to go!

-You may use `http://olaviw8n8.bkt.clouddn.com/` as the BASE_URL to test but be sure to change it as long as you upload it yourself.
-See [the official docs](http://sharp.pixelplumbing.com/en/stable/install/#pre-compiled-libvips-binaries) about changing the base url for the binary.

 ## Continuous Integration and Delivery